MaksimDzhangirov/backendBankExample/docs/part49-eng.md

 easy, right?

-First, we duplicate the function, change its name to TestUpdateUserOnlyPassword.
+First, we duplicate the function, change its name to `TestUpdateUserOnlyPassword`.
 Then here, we will create a new password with `util.RandomString` of 6 characters.
 And we call `util.HashPassword` to hash the newly generated password.
 This function will return a `newHashedPassword` and an error.
 We require the error to be `nil`,